mmuratarat/mmuratarat.github.io/_pages/faq.md

 15. What is Ax = b?
 When does Ax =b has a unique solution?}
 16. In Ax = b, what happens when A is fat or tall?
 17. [What is a norm?
 What is $L^{1}$, $L^{2}$ and $L^{\infty}$ norm?
 What are the conditions a norm has to satisfy?](#what-is-a-norm-what-is-l_1-l_2-and-l_infty-norm-what-are-the-conditions-a-norm-has-to-satisfy)
+18. Why is squared of L2 norm preferred in ML than just L2 norm?
+19. When L1 norm is preferred over L2 norm?
+20. Can the number of nonzero elements in a vector be defined as $L^{0}$ norm?
+If no, why?
+21. What is Frobenius norm?
+22. What is a diagonal matrix?
+23. Why is multiplication by diagonal matrix computationally cheap?
+How is the multiplication different for square vs. non-square diagonal matrix?
+24. At what conditions does the inverse of a diagonal matrix exist?
+25. What is a symmetric matrix?
+26. What is a unit vector?
+27. When are two vectors x and y orthogonal?
+28. At $\mathbb{R}^n$ what is the maximum possible number of orthogonal vectors with non-zero norm?
+29. When are two vectors x and y orthonormal?
+30. What is an orthogonal matrix?
+Why is computationally preferred?
+31. What is eigendecomposition, eigenvectors and eigenvalues?
+32. How to find eigenvalues of a matrix?
+33. Write the eigendecomposition formula for a matrix.
+If the matrix is real symmetric, how will this change?
+34. Is the Eigendecomposition guaranteed to be unique?
+If not, then how do we represent it?
+35. What are positive definite, negative definite, positive semi definite and negative semi definite matrices?
+36. What is Singular Value Decomposition?
+Why do we use it?
+Why not just use ED?
+37. Given a matrix A, how will you calculate its Singular Value Decomposition?
+38. What are singular values, left singulars and right singulars?
+39. What is the connection of Singular Value Decomposition of A with functions of A?
+40. Why are singular values always non-negative?
+41. What is the Moore Penrose pseudo inverse and how to calculate it?
+42. If we do Moore Penrose pseudo inverse on Ax = b, what solution is provided is A is fat?
+Moreover, what solution is provided if A is tall?
+43. Which matrices can be decomposed by ED?
+44. Which matrices can be decomposed by SVD?
+45. What is the trace of a matrix?
+46. How to write Frobenius norm of a matrix A in terms of trace?
+47. Why is trace of a multiplication of matrices invariant to cyclic permutations?
+48. What is the trace of a scalar?

 [Numerical Optimization](#numerical-optimization)